Naim2000/Naim2000.github.io/guides/dolphin/hbc.md

 1. Download your desired homebrew app(s).
   - You can find homebrew apps at the [Open Shop Channel](https://oscwii.org/), or you can get the [Open Shop Channel homebrew app](https://wii.guide/hbb) itself.
 1. Stop the emulation (if running), then open the `Config > Wii` window in Dolphin Emulator.
 1. Enable `Automatically Sync with Folder`.
-  - You may also wish to adjust the `SD Card File Size`.
-This option has not reached the beta releases yet. ([5.0-19479](https://dolphin-emu.org/download/dev/ca484c7a650449373ac15e96ec06066b6420b0c9/))
+You may also wish to adjust the `SD Card File Size`.
 1. Copy and paste the `SD Sync Folder` path into the Start menu to open it.
 1. Extract the homebrew apps to the SD Sync folder. <br>
 The homebrew apps should look like this: